abicas/tinyyolov2-movidius-aws/README.md

 ````
 That is all we needed the EC2 instance for.
 Download those two files or copy them directly to Raspberry Pi and we resume from there.

+If you want to save some money, that would be a good time to shutdown your instance.

 **In case you need to skip some steps, I will include most of the generated files in the `support` folder**

 ##